Cubeir/Vanilla-RTX-App/README.md

 ![vanilla-rtx-app-pack-selection-menu](https://github.com/user-attachments/assets/0b2dadce-a7ac-4d08-b44c-5c93618bcd02)

 Upon launch, the app automatically scans for already-installed Vanilla RTX packs, available packs become selectable for tuning or export, you can also select up to one additional custom pack at a time.
->  Any action within the app that could result in pack stasus change refreshes the checkboxes automatically (such as toggling Preview or updating/reinstalling packs) if multiple versions of the same Vanilla RTX variant are present, the newest will be picked, you can still select older versions manually from the list of local packs.
+>  Any action within the app that could result in pack stasus change refreshes the checkboxes automatically (such as toggling Preview or updating/reinstalling packs) if multiple versions of the same Vanilla RTX variant are present, the newest will be picked, but you can still select older versions manually from the list of local packs.

 - `Select another pack`
   Opens a menu containing a list of your installed RTX or Vibrant Visuals resource packs.
 You can select up to one pack to be added to the tuning or export queue alongside any of the 3 primary Vanilla RTX variants.

 - `Fog multiplier`
   Updates all fog densities by a given factor — e.g., `0.5` to halve, `3.0` to triple, or `0` to effectively disable air fog.
-If a fog density is already at 0, the multiplier is instead converted into an acceptable literal number between `0.0-1.0`.
+If fog's density is already at 0, the multiplier is instead converted into and set as an acceptable literal number between `0.0-1.0`.
   If fog density is at maximum, excess of the multiplier will be used to scatter more light in the atmosphere.
-Underwater fog is also affected partially (to a much lesser degree to avoid messing underwater view distance or the delicate colors in Vanilla RTX).
+Underwater fog is also affected partially (to a much lesser degree to avoid messing underwater view distance, or the delicate colors seen in Vanilla RTX).

-> Recommendation: When using a Vanilla RTX resource pack with BetterRTX installed, because of how differently fog appears compared to unmodded Minecraft RTX, it is recommended to tune fog with a `0.5-0.7` multiplier.
+> Recommendation: If using a Vanilla RTX resource pack with BetterRTX installed, because of how differently fog appears compared to unmodded Minecraft RTX, tune fog with a `0.5-0.7` multiplier.

   ![fog-panel](https://github.com/user-attachments/assets/a013dc6a-bd46-41f1-b980-0620f0514588)